tari-project/rfcs/src/RFC-0120_Consensus.md

 * Must be transmitted as an array of unsigned 8-bit integers (bytes) in little-endian format

-#### Total_difficulty

-This is the total accumulated difficulty of the mined chained.

-The total_difficulty MUST conform to the following:

-* Must be transmitted as an unsigned 64-bit integer.
-* MUST be larger than the previous block's `total_difficulty`.
-* meet the difficulty target for the block as determined by the consensus difficulty algorithm.

 #### Nonce

 This is the nonce used in solving the Proof of Work.